openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 :class: note

 - Dedicated Google drive space means you will not risk filling up your personal Google drive limit with **Export Preferences**.
 - Each version of **AAPS** (and supporting apps like xdrip+, BYODA, etc) will be stored in one single place which is independent of your computer hardware.
-If your PC or phone is stolen/lost/broken you will still have access.
+If your Computer or phone is stolen/lost/broken you will still have access.
 - By harmonizing the setup, it will make online support simpler across users with similar folder structure.
 - Depending on the setup (see below), you will have a separate identity as an alias to communicate within the community which can protect your privacy.
 - Children with T1D can preserve their own “everyday” email account as minors while using **AAPS** and associated features which require an adult account.